 People often applaud doctors for spending innumerable hours to treat their patients and bring them back to good health.
 However, people often don’t realize that doctors expose themselves to infections when they treat patients.
-Some doctors even neglect their own health, and continue to treat patients until the patient gets fine.
+Some doctors even neglect their health and continue to treat patients until the patient gets fine.
 My father was one such warrior.

-We knew that complete cure would be difficult, and hence we did everything that we could to increase his life expectancy.
+We knew that a complete cure would be difficult, and hence we did everything that we could to increase his life expectancy.
 Being a medical student, I know that one can lose hope easily when battling death.
 But my father never showed this attitude.
-He always kept his spirits high, and was willing to live further.
-He never lost hope, and was ready to give it all.
-But cancer was stubborn too, and had a different plan.
+He always kept his spirits high and was willing to live further.
+He never lost hope and was ready to give it all.
+But cancer was stubborn too and had a different plan.

-My father and I used to meet various doctors, while insulating my mother from these visits.
+My father and I used to meet various doctors while insulating my mother from these visits.
 My father knew that he had 6 months to a year to live.
-In spite of knowing this, he was worried about my mother and family.
+Despite knowing this, he was worried about my mother and family.
 He used to ask us to buckle up.
-I was not ready for this, and wanted him to survive liver cancer.
+I was not ready for this and wanted him to survive liver cancer.

 This time the doctor recommended a new type of chemotherapy which is more reliable and effective.
 But his condition started deteriorating within 10 days.
 We don’t know whether that was a side–effect of chemotherapy or something else.
 He was admitted to ICU for 20 days.
 And after that, he left us.